moodlehq/moodle-tool_inspire/README.md

 ## Time splitting methods

 The time splitting method divides the course duration in parts, the predictions engine will run at the end of these parts.
-It is recommended that you only enable the time splitting methods you could be interested on using; the evaluation process will iterate through all of them so the more time splitting methods to go through the slower the evaluation process will be.
+It is recommended that you only enable the time splitting methods you could be interested on using; the site contents analyser will calculate all indicators using each of the enabled time splitting methods.
+The more enabled time splitting methods the slower the evaluation process will be.

 # Usage

-Please note that it is very important to properly set courses start and end dates.
+Please note that it is **very important** to properly set courses start and end dates.
 If both past courses and ongoing courses start and end dates are not properly set predictions will not be accurate.
 We include a command line interface script (https://github.com/moodlehq/moodle-tool_inspire/blob/master/cli/guess_course_start_and_end.php) that tries to guess courses start and end dates by looking at the first and latest logs of each course, but you should still check that the guess start and end dates script results are correct.

+## Process the site contents

-## From the command line interface
+### Using the command line interface

     // Evaluate the model using your site' contents (this is optional but useful as you want to see how the different time splitting methods perform) php cli/evaluate_model.php --modelid=1 --non-interactive